Code-Ninjas-Home-Office/game-building-session-yb-ob/yb.md

 - :id card: Open ``||info:Info||`` and drag a ``||info:score||`` oval into the left side of the ``||logic:<0=0>||`` block.
 On the right side, replace **0** with the number of Food sprites used in your game.
 - :circle: Open ``||game:Game||`` and drag a ``||game:game over||`` block into the ``||logic:if else||`` container.

-Test your game to see what happens when the Player touches a **goal** tile!
+Test your game to see what happens when the Player touches a **goal** tile after collecting all the Food sprites!

 ```blocks
 scene.onOverlapTile(SpriteKind.Player, assets.tile``, function (sprite, location) {